Are you thinking of doing a Florence to Venice day trip?

 You won’t find the fast trains from any other station in Florence, so double check you’re going to the right station.
 You can either book your ticket online or from the ticket office from Trenitalia or Italo.

-I also recommend booking the ticket in advance, if possible, as prices for these trains can increase closer to the departure date.
+Then, to save money, I also recommend booking your ticket in advance, if possible, as prices for these trains can increase the closer that you book to the departure date.

-With the direct Frecciarossa trains, it will take 2 hours and 15 minutes to get from Florence to Venice.
+On a normal day it should take 2 hours and 15 minutes to get from Florence to Venice with the Frecciarossa direct trains which is usually faster than driving.

 Driving from Florence to Venice